domaframework/doma-tools-for-intellij/README.md

 - Directives such as Condition, Loop, Population are suggested after “%”
 - Suggest built-in functions after “@”
 - Optional types are recognized as their element type (e.g. Optional<String> is treated as String).
+- Suggest functions during code completion from the ExpressionFunctions implementation classes registered in the settings.

 ## Refactoring
 Along with the Dao name change, we will refactor the SQL file directory and file name.